Shreyansh810/Music-Player-Website/README.md

 # Music-Player-Website
 This is Frontend Project made with help of Web Dev.
-Languages -- HTML5, CSS, Javascript.
+Languages -- HTML5, CSS3, Javascript.